MILESAGO - Stage Shows 1964-75

 Stevie Wright

-Mike Wade [guitar] - band leader
+Mike Wade (guitar, band leader)

-Ken Firth [bass]
+Ken Firth (bass)

-Jamie McKinley [piano, acoustic guitar]
+Jamie McKinley (piano, acoustic guitar)

-Greg Henson [drums]
+Greg Henson (drums)

-Michael Carlos [organ, Moog synthesiser]
+Michael Carlos (organ, Moog synthesiser)

-Mike Reed [understudy guitar]
+Mike Reed (understudy guitar)

-"We desperately wanted Superstar to be a stage show but no-one wanted to produce it 'this will never catch on' so we had to do it as an album.
+Tim Rice: "We broke all the rules.
+For example, we came out with cast recordings before the shows had opened, and we cut out the book.
+These things, which proved to be magical ingredients for a hit, were either forced upon us or we did because we had no choice.
+We desperately wanted Superstar to be a stage show but no-one wanted to produce it 'this will never catch on' so we had to do it as an album.
 And because we did it as an album we made it shorter, because unlike today's CDs, you could only fit a maximum 23 minutes of music on each side of a vinyl LP.
+So instead of a long, drawn-out show for the stage, we had to trim it back drastically.
+And nothing in life is ever too short.
+Superstar, at 86 minutes, was a lot better than it would have been at 186 minutes."

-"It was like writing a show for radio, which, indeed, we were, because radio was then the only outlet for this project.
+"We also ditched the book.
+Nor did we worry about scene transitions.
+No matter that the Apostles had to enter stage-left just as 450 Roman legionnaires exited stage-right.
+It was like writing a show for radio, which, indeed, we were, because radio was then the only outlet for this project.
 And for that reason we made it more contemporary sounding.
 If it had opened as a stage show in Plymouth or Huddersfield or wherever, with an ordinary pit orchestra, it would not have had any of that dynamic rock feeling which made it a landmark musical."

-Superstar tells the story of the last seven days of Jesus' life as seen by his favourite disciple Judas, who has become disillusioned with Jesus and fearful of the road he is taking.
-At the opening of the play, Judas agonizes over what he sees as the fanaticism and blind loyalty of Jesus' followers, decrying the fact that some are now hailing him as a god, the fulfilment of the ancient Hebrew prophecy of the Messiah, and that his most radical followers are looking to him to lead them in a revolution to overthrow the Romans occupation.
-To Judas, Jesus is only a man, with human frailties, as evidenced by his troubling relationship with a reformed prostitute, Mary Magdalene.
 As the mood of his followers becomes more extreme, the rift between Jesus and Judas widens.
-After watching Jesus lose control in the temple, lashing out at the moneylenders and merchants, then begging to be left alone when a crowd of cripples surrounds him wanting to be healed, Judas is more convinced than ever that the man from Nazareth is just that -- a man, and nothing more.
-He decides that Jesus, having lost control of the mob, has become dangerous and must be stopped before he brings down the wrath of the Romans on them all.
+He sees Jesus' rampage in the temple, lashing out at the moneylenders and merchants, then begging to be left alone when a crowd of cripples surrounds him wanting to be healed, which leaves Judas more convinced than ever that the man from Nazareth is just that -- a man, and nothing more.
+Stricken with doubt, he decides that Jesus has lost control of the mob and has become dangerous and must be stopped before he brings down the wrath of the Romans on them all.
 He goes to the high priests of the Temple and gives them the information they need to catch Jesus alone so that they can take him prisoner without risking violence by the mob.
 After leading the soldiers to Gethsemane, however, and watching the events that unfold, Judas realizes that he has become the instrument of Jesus' martyrdom.
 Furious that the man from Nazareth will be remembered as a "superstar," Judas hangs himself.

 Although its conceptual and structural originality may be open to question, Superstar definitely broke new ground both in the record industry and the theatre, by reversing the usual relationship between stage show and soundtrack album.
 Soundtrack albums had been a popular marketing tool for musicals since the late 1940s but such albums were typically recorded after a show had become successful.
 Superstar appeared as an LP long before it was produced on stage and in fact it was the success of the record which led directly to the first stage production -- the first and probably the only time a major stage musical has been successfully launched in this manner.